 - Speaking in industry jargon.
 There is a reason people hire publicists: They know how to speak journalists’ language.
 Publicists know what journalists are looking for, when they are looking for it, and how they want to consume it.
 If a reporter reaches out to you, do not start speaking in industry jargon.
 A reporter wants the simplest version that their readers will understand.
 They want you to break down your story in a way that makes sense to consumers—not to other people in your industry.
 They are coming to you because you’re an expert.
 Boil down your talking points, quotes and sound bites so it is digestible to the masses.

 - Answering 10 hours later.
-Reporters are working on deadlines.
+Reporters are working on hard deadlines.
 Typically, a reporter is working on several different stories at once, not just the one they emailed you about.
 The sources that get back to them the fastest are most likely to be included in their story.
 If you answer them 10 hours later, they might already be working on their next story.
 If you see an email with “Press Request” or “Jane Doe from X News,” be sure to prioritize it.

 - Referring them to your publicist who doesn’t answer.
-If you hire a PR person to handle your media, make sure they are responsible.
-The worst mistake you can make as a business owner is referring a journalist to your press person, only to have them answer a week later.
-If you notice your PR person hasn’t answered a reporter within one to two hours, it’s time to find someone new.
-Your PR person should be optimizing your chances for press coverage, not diminishing them.
+If you hire a Publicist to handle your media, make sure they are responsible.
+The worst mistake you can make as a business owner is referring a journalist to your public relations firm, only to have them answer a week later.
+If you notice your Publicist hasn’t answered a reporter within one to two hours, it’s time to find someone new.
+Your publicist should be optimizing your chances for press coverage, not diminishing them.